oneconvergence/dkube-examples/insurance_datasources/README.ui.md

     - Select dataset format as Tabular.
     - Provide sql query as "select * from insurance_predict"

-### 3. Update Schema
-1. Edit the model monitor
-2. Go to schema and change
-  - charges as prediction output.
-  - unique_id as RowID
-  - Timestamp as timestamp
-3. Select all or interested Input features.
-4. Click Next and save.

 ### 4. Performance Monitoring
 1. Check Enabled option and provide frequency as 5 minutes and upload soft thresholds from [link]([link](https://raw.githubusercontent.com/oneconvergence/dkube-examples/monitoring/insurance_datasources/thresholds.json)
 )